cburgmer/json-path-comparison/proposals/Proposal_A/README.md

   The current grammar does not allow for well formatted brackets in any place.
   This isn't what I'd expect as a user.

-- $[::-2]

-  No consensus, but if we support $[::2] we should probably support this too.
-  The current default values (start 0 and end "len(array)") do not work for negative steps as the start and end need to be switched.

 - Regexp!

 - Let's get more example queries from ../../INTERESTING_QUERIES as they include